 This is the main railway station in València and was built in Art Nouveau style.
 It’s worth at least cycling past to admire the grandeur.

-And this concludes our tour.
-We headed back into Barrio del Carmen for a long lazy lunch after all the pedalling and would recommend you do the same!
+Top tip: head back into Barrio del Carmen for a long lazy lunch after all the pedalling!

 We hope you enjoy it as much as we did – let us know how you got on.